Six steps you can take to manage stress and prevent burnout

 • Turning off your camera during work calls or classes

-• Telling a friend or family member if you are not comfortable discussing certain subjects with them
+• Letting a friend or family member know if you uncomfortable discussing certain topics with them

 • Learning to say no to things.
-If you are not used to saying no outright, it can be helpful to give yourself some space and time before committing to something.
-Ask “Can I get back to you on that?”
+If you are not used to saying no outright, try giving yourself some space and time before committing to something.
+Ask, “Can I get back to you on that?”

 • Responding to messages and calls at a time that suits you